inductiveautomation/module-signer/README.md

 ## Prerequisites

+* Java 11 installed and on your path.
-A Java Keystore (in jks or pfx format) containing either:
+* A Java Keystore (in jks or pfx format) containing either:
   * A self-generated and self-signed code signing certificate.
   * A code signing certificate, obtained from and signed by a CA, and the certificate chain that goes with it.

 [Keystore Explorer](http://keystore-explorer.sourceforge.net/downloads.php) is an easy to use tool for creating and managing keystores and certificates.